 - 1. From the command prompt, navigate to the directory containing the Discoverer preferences command line utility dis51pr (to find out the location of this file, see Section A.1, "List of Discoverer file locations"). - 2.
-Set the Discoverer environment by running the discwb script on a UNIX middle tier (to find out the location of this file, see Section A.1, "List of Discoverer file locations"). - 3.
 Type a Discoverer preferences command line utility command at a command prompt, using the following syntax: